codemeta/codemeta/using-codemeta.md

 Type: xsd:string
 Subproperties: None

 An indication of the completeness of documentation that describes the installation, operation and intended usage of the software.
-This value is expressed as a percentage.DownloadCount   An integer value indicating the number of times that the software has been downloaded.
+This value is expressed as a percentage.

 ### downloadLink
 Context IRI: schema:downloadUrl